Nigel-Mark-Smith/virtualbox_centos_servers/README.md

 - A binary image of the CentOS DVD installation image (ISO) is available in the Oracle VM VirtualBox installation.
 - Two physical NIC cards are installed on the host PC.
-- All VM's a defined in subfolders of X:\VM ( see 'VBoxManage setproperty machinefolder...' ).
+- All VM's can be defined in subfolders of X:\VM or Y:\VM ( see 'VBoxManage setproperty machinefolder...' ).

 See the following links for further details of obtaining this software: